Interlisp/Interlisp.github.io/content/en/project/status/2024MedleyAnnualReport.md

 ### **Medley Applications**

 * **TEdit**: TEdit is Medley’s WYSIWYG rich text editor with programmatic support for images.
 It has been a key component of many other Medley applications.
-We simplified the code for maintenance and performance, extended some capabilities, and modularized the public API as well as preparing for future packaging.
+We simplified the code to ease maintenance and improve performance.
+We modularized the public API and extended some capabilities.
+We prepared the code to move TEdit into its own package namespace.
 * **HTML support**: Began work to add HTML support to Medley’s device-independent graphics suite.
 * **Lafite**: A multi-protocol, GUI email client written in Lisp using TEdit.
 We [improved Lafite module loading](https://github.com/orgs/Interlisp/discussions/1551) to make it work better with Unix spool files and mail transport agents.
 * **Source code tools**: We continue to develop and extend tools that bridge the Medley residential programming model and contemporary source control tools (git, GitHub, etc.).
 In 2024,  we made improvements to COMPARESOURCES, GITFNS